in03/calebs-corner/content/blog/craft-vs-result-programmers/index.md

 - The kind of people who reinvent the wheel for fun—writing an operating system, a compiler, or even an assembler from the ground up.
 - Leaders of massive open-source projects, boasting 20k+ GitHub stars.

-How do you feel against that list?
+How do you feel about that list?
 Are you a “good programmer”?

 If you’re like me, the answer is no. Here’s what changed my mind.